-- 1. After properly securing the child seat (see page 44), lift the head restraint, then route the tether strap over the seat-back and through the head restraint legs. - 2.
-Lift the cover, then attach the tether strap hook to the anchor, making sure the strap is not twisted.
+- 1. After properly securing the child seat (see page 44), lift the head restraint, then route the tether strap through the head restraint legs. - 2.
+Lift the anchor cover, then attach the tether strap hook to the anchor, making sure the strap is not twisted.